Last Updated: March 26, 2026

 The dorsal surface displays the species’ namesake reticulated pattern, an intricate network of golden, cream, or yellowish lines and spots against a dark brown to black background.
 The pattern varies between individuals, and well-conditioned specimens show more vibrant contrast.
 When they settle on the glass, you can see their underside, which is pale and features the remarkable suction disc that generates negative pressure to hold them in place.

 Their movement style is also distinctive.
-Rather than swimming normally, they tend to “hop” from surface to surface in short bursts, repositioning their suction disc each time.
+Rather than swimming normally, they will “hop” from surface to surface in short bursts, repositioning their suction disc each time.
 When they do swim through open water, they use rapid undulations of their body and tail.
 It’s fascinating to watch.

 Male vs. Female